Finding Legal Help

 SEVENTH DISTRICT JUVENILE COURT JUDGES

-Craig M. Bunnell was appointed by Governor Gary R. Herbert to serve as a Juvenile Court Judge for the Seventh District in July 2016.
+Craig M. Bunnell, a native of Carbon County, Utah, was appointed by Governor Gary R. Herbert to serve as a Juvenile Court Judge for the Seventh District in July 2016.
 He serves the counties of Carbon, Emery, Grand, and San Juan.
-Judge Bunnell received his Associate Degree from the College of Eastern Utah ('81); Bachelor and Master Degrees from Brigham Young University ('84 and '86); and Juris Doctorate Degree from the University of Utah ('89).
-He practiced law for three years in the Eighth District, then nine years in the Seventh District.
-For the next 15 years, he worked for the Utah Office of Guardian ad Litem administrative office as a trainer and deputy director, and then managing attorney for the Fifth District GAL Office.
-He developed uniform guidelines and has trained attorneys statewide in regard to the representation of children; served on numerous juvenile court-improvement related committees or work groups; and served as Chairman for the Salt Lake County Commission on Youth.
-He became board certified as a Child Welfare Law Specialist by the National Association of Counsel for Children in 2010.
-He has also taught juvenile law-related classes or courses at several Utah colleges and universities as an adjunct instructor.
-Judge Bunnell currently oversees the child-welfare adult drug court for Carbon and Emery Counties; and he serves on the Child Welfare Court Improvement Training Steering Committee.
-3/17
+Judge Bunnell received his Associate Degree from the College of Eastern Utah ('81); Bachelor's and Master's Degrees from Brigham Young University ('84 and '86); and Juris Doctorate Degree from the University of Utah ('89).
+Prior to his appointment, Judge Bunnell practiced law primarily in the Eighth, Seventh, Third, and Fifth Districts consecutively.
+The majority of his previous work was with the Utah Office of Guardian ad litem.
+During that time he served on numerous juvenile court-improvement related committees or work groups, and served as the Chairman for the Salt Lake County Commission on Youth.
+Judge Bunnell is certified as a Child Welfare Law Specialist by the National Association of Counsel for Children.
+In addition to handling child welfare and juvenile justice proceedings in Juvenile Court, Judge Bunnell oversees the child welfare Family Treatment Court for Carbon and Emery Counties.
+He currently serves on the Utah Board of Juvenile Court Judges and the Child Welfare Court Improvement Training Steering Committee.
+11/19

 The Utah State Courts mission is to provide the people an open, fair, efficient, and independent system for the advancement of justice under the law.